 To back up everything on your console outside of its trophies, head to the system menu and then into the backup option.
 You’ll be able to select what you want to preserve, choose a USB drive to use and see how much space you’ll have left over on the drive afterward.
 Confirm the process, and the PS4 will restart before making the backup.

 Step three: uncovering the hard drive

-Once you are happy you're not about to wipe out your gaming history, make sure there's no disc in the drive and turn the PS4 off completely (not standby).
-If your PS4 heads to standby as standard, hold down on the PS button until the power menu pops-up then select turn off PS4.
+Once you're happy you're not about to wipe out your gaming history, make sure there's no disc in the drive and turn the PS4 off completely (not standby).
+If your PS4 heads to standby as standard, hold down on the PS button until the power menu pops up, then select turn off PS4.
 Next, unplug all the PS4's cables (that's the HDMI lead and power cable most likely).

-Once it's free of its moorings, you'll be able to lift the cover off revealing part of the PS4's metal skeleton.
-There's not much damage you can do here, though, as it's more-or-less just the hard drive on show.
+Once it's free of its moorings, you'll be able to lift the cover off to reveal part of the PS4's metal skeleton.
+There's not much damage you can do here, though, as it's just the hard drive on show.

 On the regular PS4 you'll notice the hard drive is not yet in full view.
 There's one screw we need to unscrew to release the frame that holds the hard drive, using a Phillips screwdriver.

 It's the largest one on the metal surface you'll see, and is inlaid with the classic PlayStation button icons.